dprat/niptune_docs/docs/_build/html/_sources/index.rst.txt

 Configuration File
 ===================================

-First you need to set the configuration file.
-You need to create a new directory where you will store all your results.
+First you need to set the configuration file and to create a new directory where you will store all your results.

  By example::